sajal243/Round-templates/pedagogy/README.md

 #### 2. Learning Objectives and Cognitive Level

 To study the concept of Half Wave Rectifier
-To determine its ripple factor.
+To calculate the ripple factor of Half Wave Rectifier.

 <br/>